-The Eufaula City Schools Board of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following individuals have been designated to handle inquiries regarding the non-discrimination policies: Jan Bowen, Special Education Services and ECS Title IX Director, by calling 334-687-1100, via fax at 334-687-1150, or by emailing jan.bowen@esck12.org or Deltonya Warren, Assistant Superintendent, by calling 334-687-1100, via fax at 334-687-1150, or by emailing deltonya.warren@ecsk12.org.
+The Eufaula City Board of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+The following individuals have been designated to handle inquiries regarding the non-discrimination policies: Jan Bowen, Special Education Services by calling 334-687-1100, via fax at 334-687-1150, or by emailing jan.bowen@esck12.org or Brandon Kiser, Title IX Director, by calling 334-687-1100, via fax at 334-687-1150, or by emailing brandon.kiser@ecsk12.org.